Exawind/nalu-wind/docs/source/theory/couplingApproach.rst

 the conclusions are, thus far, that the standard segregated pressure projection scheme is preferred.

-The algorithm implemented in Nalu is a fourth order approximate projection scheme with monolithic momentum coupling.
+The algorithm implemented in Nalu-Wind is a fourth order approximate projection scheme with monolithic momentum coupling.
 Evaluation of a predictor/corrector approach for reating flow is anticipated in the late FY15 time frame.